sarumaj/kagi-proxy/README.md

 - Google: _Gemini Pro_
 - Meta: _Llama 3_

-The subscription is around 25$ for both the unlimited search engine and AI assistant services.
-Family plan is provided as well, whereas the fee rounds up to 20$ base rate + 15$ for each member.
+The subscription is around 25$ each month for both the unlimited search engine and AI assistant services.
+Family plan is provided as well, whereas the fee rounds up to 20$ base rate + 15$ for each member per month.
 I wrote a simple proxy service to make my personal [kagi.com](https://kagi.com) subscription shareable with a limited number of people.
 I provide a reversed proxy behind TLS, basic authentication scheme, CSRF and DDoS protection by employing request throttling.
 I interfere with the kagi.com interface via DOM content mutation observation and JS injection to provide a seamless user experience.

 Proxy is exposed behind [kagi.sarumaj.com](https://kagi.sarumaj.com):